tale-toul/OCPonpremviaACM/README.md

 ![Enable DNS records for OCP](images/image23.png)

 It takes about 20 minutes for the environment to be provisioned and ready.
-When the environment is ready, an email is received with information on how to access it.
+When the environment is ready, an email is received with information on how to access and use it.

-Ssh into the bastion node and verify the DNS records for the cluster:
+Ssh into the bastion node and verify the DNS records for the cluster.
+The IPs associated with the API and wildcard \*.apps are public, but they are NATed to internal private IPs in the environment, this is specified in the email received from RHDP:

 ```
 $ dig +short api.glnm2.dynamic.opentlc.com